What happens if my Wispr Flow payment fails

 How long does the past-due window last before I'm downgraded?

-It depends on Stripe's retry schedule.
-Wispr sends a final reminder 6 days after the subscription goes past due, and the downgrade happens once Stripe marks the subscription as canceled.
+It depends on the payment retry schedule.
+Wispr sends a final reminder 6 days after the subscription goes past due, and the downgrade happens once the subscription is marked as canceled.
+You keep full Pro access throughout the retry window.

 Will I lose my data if my plan is downgraded?